-What Do the Different Colors Mean in the STAR Tool?
+What do the Different Colors Mean in the STAR Momentum Indicators?

 The different colors show the energy behind any market.
 Green means positive, upward sloping momentum.
 Red means the opposite.
 Yellow occurs when, in the current period, the slope/direction changes for the specific trigger.